ChrisChares/shortcut/README.md

 [![License](https://img.shields.io/cocoapods/l/shortcut.svg?style=flat)](http://cocoadocs.org/docsets/shortcut)
 [![Platform](https://img.shields.io/cocoapods/p/shortcut.svg?style=flat)](http://cocoadocs.org/docsets/shortcut)

-Shortcut is an attempt to bring URL-based view controller routing to iOS in the least painful way possible.
-It allows you to instantiate and present view controllers via URL **without manually configuring routing** and from **outside the app (deep links)**
+Shortcut is an attempt to bring URL-based routing to iOS in the least painful way possible.
+It allows you to instantiate and present view controllers via URL **without configuring routing** and from **outside the app (deep link)**

 Let's look at some examples.

-    //create and present PropertyViewController using the default behavior (modal off root view controller) loadURL(@"PropertyViewController?id=wka92j9a8s);
+    //create and present PropertyViewController using the default behavior openURL(@"PropertyViewController?id=wka92j9a8s);

+    //open this URL from outside the app for the same behavior appScheme://PropertyViewController?id=wka92j9a8s

     //load the same view controller without presenting it UIViewController *vc = [Shortcut load:@"PropertyViewController?id=wka92j9a8s];

-    //open this URL from outside the app for the same behavior appScheme://PropertyViewController?id=wka92j9a8s

 ## How does it work?